juanfernandes/juanfernandes-uk/src/blog/twenty-seventeen.md

 ---
-layout: layouts/post.njk
+layout: "post"
-title: '2017: Year in review'
+title: "2017: Year in review"
-description: My 2017 year in review post - what went well, what didn't go so well.
+description: "My 2017 year in review post - what went well, what didn't go so well.
-  I look into work, health, personal and look ahead for 2018.
+  I look into work, health, personal and look ahead for 2018."
 keywords:
   - year in review
   - '2017'
   - twenty seventeen
   - work
   - contracts
   - health
 postImage: "/v1579162296/suffolk-coast-2017.jpg"
-date: 2018-01-09T13:21:53.341+00:00
+date: 2018-01-09T13:21:53Z
 tags:
   - year-in-review
   - personal
 ---
-Last year was the first time I wrote a year in review post and I've been looking forward to reviewing twenty-seventeen.
+Last year was the first time I wrote a year in review post and I've been looking forward to reviewing twenty-seventeen.{.lead}

 It was a good year for me, work-wise and personally.
 I got more contract work experience - two contracts and I also landed a freelance client website.